naydennik/js-books-react/README.md

 ## Used technology

-This project was generated with React.js;
+This project was generated with React.js.
+For fetching data is used axios and for better UI - bootstrap.

 ## Architecture